Sketchyjo/STACK-MOBILE/docs/prd/epic-details.md

 **Acceptance Criteria:**

-1. The mobile app fetches and displays a list of available "Baskets" from the backend.
+1. The mobile app fetches and displays a list of available "Baskets" from the backend through the polygon.io endpoints.
 2. Each "Basket" in the list is displayed with its name, a descriptive icon or logo, and a simple performance indicator (e.g., "+5% this week").
 3. The display uses simple names and logos, not financial tickers, for all assets.
 4. Tapping on a "Basket" navigates the user to a dedicated "Basket Detail View".